NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 ## Create a new class

 As we are in a header-only library (`.hpp` extension), we need to define the class implementation in the header file.
-This also allows the compiler to inline the methods and optimize the code.
+This also allows the compiler to inline the methods and optimize binary.
-The class should be surrounded by the usual include guards.
+The class will be surrounded by the usual `c++` include guards.

-#### Class skeleton

-We can start by defining the class skeleton extending the `DistributionSampler` class.
-To avoid name clashes, it's a good practice to use the prefix `MJQM_SAMPLERS_` for the include guards.
+> [!Note] To avoid name clashes, use the `MJQM_SAMPLERS_` prefix for the include guards.

+We can prepare the class skeleton extending the `DistributionSampler` interface.

 ```cpp
 // libs/math/include/mjqm-samplers/exponential.hpp